Biden says Walker doesn’t deserve to be in the Senate

 “One doesn’t deserve to be in the United States Senate based on his veracity and what he said and what he hadn’t said,” he added.
 “The other man is really truly decent, honorable guy.”

 Biden also said he’s been told turnout for early voting looks good for Democrats.
-Over 1 million votes have been cast ahead of Tuesday’s runoff election.
+More than 1 million votes have already been cast ahead of Tuesday’s runoff election.

 “This race in George is really, really critical,” Biden said.